 Albert is the sustainable arm of BAFTA, championing sustainability and more eco-friendly practices in film and TV production.
 In a bid to reduce carbon footprint, the organisation has developed an online calculator.
-This handy tool assists productions in summing up how much they are affecting the environment.
+In conclusion, this tool calculates how productions are affecting the environment.

-You may be watching one of your favourite shows, from Eastenders to Strictly Come Dancing and following the rolling credits spot a footprint logo.
+You may be watching Eastenders or Strictly Come Dancing and spot a footprint logo in the credits.
 This is an Albert Sustainable Production Certification.
-The honour is bestowed upon those productions that go the extra mile in adapting aspects of production to achieve a more sustainable, green outcome.
-Mad Dog 2020 Casting is proud to currently be working on some huge, high-end TV dramas that are totally green sets, and awarded with the Albert certification.
-While we cannot share too much about them for now, we highly recommend you check out some of Albert’s sustainable case studies, to learn what extra measures your production could implement, here.
+The honour is bestowed upon productions that go the extra mile in adapting to achieve a more sustainable, green outcome.
+Mad Dog 2020 Casting is proud to currently be working on some huge, high-end TV that are totally green sets and awarded with the Albert certification.
+We highly recommend you check out some of Albert’s sustainable case studies, to learn what extra measures your production could implement, here.

 “Rather than focusing on single issues such as water bottles, it’s the bigger conversations around lighting and production and catering that will make the biggest impact.”Aaron Matthews, Albert

 Productions are stepping away from just adding token adjustments like re-usable water bottles on set.
 Studios are now contributing to the bigger picture to create a larger impact in the fight towards a greener future.

 What Productions are doing Right Now